KristinaMatuleviciute/reactapp/README.md

-# reactapp
+# Assignment 1 - ReactJS app.
+Name: Kristina Matulevciute

+## Overview.
-Simple app with React- client side, webpack for module bundle and Express for server side.
-3 views: home page,
-         table with friends contact information and add, delete functions, picture gallery.
+Simple app with [ReactJS] - for client side, [Webpack] for module bundle and [Expressjs] for server side.
+3 views: Home page, Table with friends' contacts information and add, delete functions, Picture gallery as a slide show.
+This application is responsive, all views are availble in smaller screens.

+ + Feature 1 - Home page with image and text.
+ + Feature 2 - Slide-show of pictures , with manual and auto control.
+ + Feature 3 - Table , displaying friends details: name, surname, email, phone number with add and delete functions, data is saving to user.json file
+ + Feature 4 - Responsive navigation.

+## Installation requirements.

 ## Install

 To install the app locally, simply clone the repo,

 ```